 - 37. The School Secretary is responsible for deciding whether to resolve a case formally, regardless of how the matter is brought to their attention, and, if so, how.
 The Secretary will also consider whether to alert the Police.
 The Alleged Misconduct Form at Appendix A should be used by anyone wishing to raise an alleged misconduct issue to the Secretary under this Procedure. - 38.
-On deciding to proceed to resolve a case formally, the Secretary or their Nominee will decide whether to put in place any kind of precautionary measures while the formal investigation is ongoing.
-A student who is affected by a suspension or other measure/s may appeal in writing to a member of the School's Management Committee.
-A member of the School's Management Committee will respond to the appeal within five (5) working days.
-Please see further information on precautionary measures outlined in sections 16-20 of this Procedure. - 39.
-The Secretary may ask a relevant member of staff (their "Nominee") who has had no prior involvement in the case, to conduct an investigation, although the Secretary will make the final decision on the case based on their consideration of the findings of the Nominee's investigation. - 40.
+On deciding to proceed to resolve a case formally, the Secretary's Nominee will independently decide whether to put in place any kind of precautionary measures following consideration of a risk assessment with relevant members of the School and whilst the formal investigation is ongoing.

+- 39. The Secretary may ask a relevant member of staff (their "Nominee") who has had no prior involvement in the case, to conduct an investigation, although the Secretary will make the final decision on the case based on their consideration of the findings of the Nominee's investigation. - 40.
 The form of any investigation will depend on a number of factors, such as the severity and complexity of the issue in question as well as the availability of evidence.
 However, the Secretary or their Nominee must ensure that any investigation is conducted fairly and is of a reasonable level in depth and scope. - 41.
 The student subject to an allegation ('the Student') will be given an opportunity to present their case to the person conducting the investigation and respond to any allegations made against them.
 In certain circumstances, for example, when a Student's whereabouts are not known at the time of investigation, or if they are not engaging in the process or where there may be sufficient evidence to proceed without meeting the Student (if the student is not engaging in the process), then the Secretary or their Nominee may decide to conduct the investigation in the Student's absence. - 42.
 The Secretary or Nominee must inform the Student of their right to be accompanied to any meeting relating to the investigation by a friend or a representative of the LSE Student' Union.
 The friend or relevant member of the LSE Student's Union will accompany the Student as a silent observer.
 No representation will be permitted save in exceptional circumstances e.g. relating to a reasonable adjustment, and with the permission of the Secretary or their Nominee. - 43.
 The Secretary or their Nominee may talk to other members of staff or students and consider documents and other evidence as part of their investigation. - 44.
 The School will normally endeavour to complete the informal resolution stage (if applicable) and formal resolution stage of the process within sixty (60) days of the allegation being made.
 In some cases, for example where the case is complex, where the student and/or witnesses are unable to attend meetings, where proceedings are put on hold because of criminal investigation or where a student has impending assessments, we may need to extend this deadline and in these circumstances the Secretary or their Nominee will inform the Student(s) involved of any delay, and the reason/s for the delay and when the investigation is likely to conclude, as soon as possible.